2374/2017_Vision/README.md

 ## initalizeCamersha.sh

-This script is called before vis_rect.py runs to set the camera to the proper settings.
+This script is called before vis_calibrator.py and vis_rect.py runs to set the camera to the proper settings.
+For competition, a startup script was made on the Pi that ran this script before it ran vis_rect.py.

 ## vis_calibrator.py